 Other financial help on offer at Queen Mary

 We offer one to one specialist support on all financial and welfare issues through our Advice and Counselling Service, which you can access as soon as you have applied for a place at Queen Mary.

 Our Advice and Counselling Service also has lots of Student Advice Guides on all aspects of finance including:

 For more information visit the Advice and Counselling service website, or call +44 (0)20 7882 8717.

-Graduate EmploymentGraduates from Queen Mary’s School of Languages, Linguistics and Film Studies go on to work in a wide variety of careers.
-Some apply their degree knowledge directly, entering careers such as interpreting, teaching and production, whilst others transfer skills gained during study into areas such as marketing.
+Our graduates go on to work in a wide variety of careers.
+Some apply their degree knowledge directly, entering careers such as editing, dubbing and teaching, whilst others transfer skills gained during study into a wide range of areas.

 The broad range of skills gained through our courses, coupled with multiple opportunities for extra-curricular activities and work experience, has enabled students to move into careers such as:

 Global Technical Support Representation

 Assistant Tour Manager